GeoscienceAustralia/ptha/propagation/SWALS/examples/landslide_tsunami/README.md

 It simulates the runup of an initial waveform on a linearly sloping beach.
 The analytical solution was produced using the techniques of Carrier, Wu and Yeh (2003).

-The problem descriptions and solution were sourced from [http://isec.nacse.org/workshop/2004_cornell/bmark1.html](http://isec.nacse.org/workshop/2004_cornell/bmark1.html).
+The problem descriptions and solution were sourced from the (now-defunct) website [http://isec.nacse.org/workshop/2004_cornell/bmark1.html](http://isec.nacse.org/workshop/2004_cornell/bmark1.html).